Regular people should be

 That's where Be The Runner comes in.

 Join Be The Runner for a fun, challenging strength workout for "seniors" and "pre-seniors" (anyone over 40).
 We are currently meeting Monday, Wednesday, and Friday at 7AM on the big lawn area at Crab Cove park in Alameda (email me to confirm location) and work our way through a strength circuit that I will change each week.
 We'll use some simple exercise tools, as well as our own weight.
 Interested?
 Click HERE for the flyer with all of the details, or here to email me to let me know or to ask questions!
-NOTE: There will be no classes on September 2 or 5.
-Classes will resume on September 7.
+NOTE: There will be no classes on September 12 or 14.
+Classes will likely resume on September 16, but email to confirm.

 The cost is $7 per class on a drop-in basis.
 But you can get a discounted price by buying several classes in advance.
 If you wish to buy 6 classes in advance, the price is $36, or $6 per class.
 If you wish to buy 12 classes in advance, the price is $60.
 If the class starts to regularly fill up, I will offer a reservation system for an additional $1 per class.
 To purchase classes in advance, you can either pay by cash or credit card in person at the class or you can pay using your PayPal account or a credit card by clicking on the applicable button below.

 For a "6-Pack" of Strength Classes...

 For a "12-Pack" of Strength Classes...

 Be The Runner was created because I strongly believe that regular people should be coached by other regular people who know a lot about how regular people run.
 I have met many former Olympians and other great runners, and they are terrific people.
 These kinds of folks are very knowledgeable about how to train 'freaks of nature' like themselves.

 But, for example, it doesn't make sense to me how someone who runs a 2:15 marathon can give comprehensive advice to someone who will be out on the road for five hours, or